broadinstitute/longbow/docs/commands.md

 ## Optional .pbi index file

-Longbow can make use of a .pbi index file.
+Longbow can make use of a [.pbi index](https://pbbam.readthedocs.io/en/latest/tools/pbindex.html) file, which provides information as to the amount of data in a PacBio BAM file and enables random access over its contents.
 This facilitates accurate progress reporting and helps in certain commands to permit specific reads to be fetched and processed without processing the entire file (e.g. `longbow inspect`, useful for inspecting model annotations).
 The .pbi file is optional; if not present at the path guessed or not explicitly supplied on the command-line, Longbow will simply process records linearly, and will not report the expected time to completion.
 For example:

 ```
 # with .pbi file: